Skip to main content

 If you do not have app id/secret ready then you need to complete the following steps:

-1. Register an app in Azure Active Directory.
+1. Register an app in Microsoft Entra ID.
 During the registration select Accounts in this organizational directory only as Supported account types.
 Stop the walkthrough after the step when the app is registered, do not add redirect URI or change platform settings.
 Copy Application (client) ID and set aside.

 2. Add client secret credentials.
 Copy client secret and set aside.